 As a member of the International Council on Mining and Metals ("ICMM") and World Gold Council ("WGC"), Barrick has endorsed and implemented the ICMM's Mining Principles and WGC's Responsible Gold Mining Principles (the "RGMPs").
 Barrick's conformance with these frameworks, collectively referred to by Barrick as the RGMPs+, is self-assessed and subject to independent third party assurance annually.
-The Company will once again disclose its 2023 performance in the 2023 Sustainability Report to be published in April 2024.
+The Company will once again disclose its 2024 performance in the 2024 Sustainability Report, to be published in the first half of 2025.
+These organizations, along with the Mining Association of Canada's Towards Sustainable Mining initiative and CopperMark, have commenced with the Consolidated Mining Standards Initiative.
+Barrick is a member of the Industry Advisory Group and welcomes the work being undertaken to consolidate the global standards landscape.